klopotowskip/AntiBots/README.md

 * Commands for enabling and disabling protection and for changing default settings
 * Verified users database can be easily truncated from game using command
 * Permission for every command
-* Not verified players have to visit your page, and fill the [reCAPTCHA](https://www.google.com/recaptcha/intro/)
+* Not verified players have to visit your page, and fill the <a href="https://www.google.com/recaptcha/intro/" target="_blank">reCAPTCHA</a>

 ## Requirements